Adri Embarba: Espanyol

 Embarba transferred to RCD Espanyol on 23 January 2020, after his €10 million release clause was paid.
 After being relegated in his first season, he helped his side to return to the main division in the second by scoring a career-best nine goals.

 Embarba featured much less in 2021–22 (also failing to find the net), mainly due to a run-in with manager Vicente Moreno early into the campaign.

 Almería

 On 24 August 2022, Embarba moved to UD Almería, newly promoted to the top tier.
 He scored four goals and provided three assists in his debut campaign, with his team managing to stay afloat.

 On 26 July 2024, after suffering relegation, Embarba returned to Rayo after 11 years, agreeing to a one-year loan deal.
+Back at Almería for 2025–26, he scored a career-best 15 goals for the third-placed side in the second division.

 Personal life

 Embarba's second cousin, Isaac, is also a footballer.
 A midfielder, he also played for Rayo.